Alexandrshy/Alexandrshy/README.md

 - 📫 How to reach me: <a href="mailto:alexandrshy@gmail.com">alexandrshy@gmail.com</a>
 - 📝 <a href="https://github.com/Alexandrshy/Alexandrshy/blob/main/Alex_Shulaev_Resume_Senior_Front_End_Developer_Engineering_Manager.pdf">Resume</a>

-<p align="center">Actively providing mentorship in the tech community, you can request a consultation <a href="https://getmentor.dev/mentor/aleksandr-shulaev-896">here</a>.
+<p>Actively providing mentorship in the tech community, you can request a consultation <a href="https://getmentor.dev/mentor/aleksandr-shulaev-896">here</a>.
 Also leading an initiative focused on learning through pair programming and code reviews. <a href="https://frontmentor.dev">Check it out here</a>.</p>